 How Not to Die from Cancer

-What happens when you put cancer on a plant-based diet?
+What happens when we put cancer on a plant-based diet?

 How Not to Die from Heart Disease

-Lifestyle approaches aren’t just safer and cheaper.
-They can work better, because you’re treating the actual cause of the disease.
+Lifestyle approaches aren’t only safer and cheaper—they can work better, because they let us treat the actual cause of the disease.

 Behind the Scenes at NutritionFacts.org